mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 [`model_base.py`](https://www.tensorflow.org/code/tensorflow_models/tutorials/image/cifar10_estimator/model_base.py) | Base for a ResNet model.

-## The Model Implementation
+## About the Implementation

-Here we'll mention some specific details about the implementation that we think is worth sharing.
+Here are some specific details about the implementation that we think is worth sharing.

 Before reading the following subsections check the arguments available for [`cifar10_main.py`](https://www.tensorflow.org/code/tensorflow_models/tutorials/image/cifar10_estimator/cifar10_main.py) described in the beginning of the file.

-### Variable Distribution and Gradient Aggregation
+### Multiple GPU Implementation

 During training, training variable values are updated using aggregated gradients and deltas.
 In this implementation we're folling the `parameter_server` implementation.
 More details can be found at